 Here are my findings:

-Scorpions enter homes looking for water.
-Keep floors, corners, closets, and crawl spaces dry and free of leaks.
-Refrain from allowing water to stand in puddles or containers near the exterior of your home.
+Scorpions enter homes looking for water so, keep floors, corners, closets, and crawl spaces dry and free of leaks.
+Refrain from allowing water to stand in puddles or containers near the exterior of your home, too.

-- Sprinkle borax or diatomaceous earth around the baseboards and under the sinks in your home; these natural substances kill insects.
+- Sprinkle borax around the baseboards and under the sinks in your home; this natural substance kills insects.

 — Survival Life (@SurvivalLF) July 18, 2016

-- Make sure your windows close tightly and the screens are sealed so scorpions can’t climb in.
+- Make sure your windows are closed tightly and the screens are sealed so scorpions can’t climb in.